 The kidneys play a critical regulatory role in the human body, filtering around 20 percent of the body's blood per minute.
 This blood flow rate is essential to maintain homeostatic functions and needs to be present to keep the kidney cells alive.
-During nephrectomy surgeries, the renal vessels are dissected from the surrounding tissue then temporarily occluded to control bleeding [1].
+During nephrectomy surgeries, the renal vessels are dissected from the surrounding tissue and then temporarily occluded to control bleeding, as shown in Figure 1a [1].
 Unfortunately, dissection of the artery is difficult and time consuming, and loss of blood flow from vessel clamping causes ischemia across the kidney.
-Renal clamping times of 30 minutes have been shown to cause 10% loss in kidney function post-surgery [3].
+Renal clamping times of as little as30 minutes have been shown to cause 10% loss in kidney function post-surgery [3].

 It is desirable to find a method of occluding blood flow from the surgical site without reducing flow to the surrounding, healthy tissue.
 This could prevent the need for dissection of the vessels, as well as reduce ischemia in healthy cells.
-Our client, Doctor E. Jason Abel at the University of Wisconsin - Madison Hospital, specializes in localized advanced kidney cancer.
+Our client, Dr E. Jason Abel at the University of Wisconsin - Madison Hospital, specializes in localized advanced kidney cancer.
 His philosophy, to "provide maximal quality of life to patients by using minimally invasive approaches to cancer therapy," has prompted the idea for a new, laparoscopic tool to aid in partial kidney removal.
+This tool would selectively occlude blood flow to the portion of the kidney being removed, around the parenchyma or kidney tissue, as shown in Figure 1b.